 Commercial buildings have seen a lot of changes in the last 50 years.
 The push for energy efficiency and a reduced carbon footprint affect everything in the building, from the exterior designs to the mechanical systems in the basement.
 Low-flow water fixtures, water recovery systems, and improving HVAC systems reduce water flow load profile today compared to years past.

 Pressure Boosting System Design has also seen drastic changes in the same time period.
-50 years ago, large constant speed, single stage, centrifugal pump systems were the design standard.
+Fifty years ago, large constant-speed, single-stage, centrifugal-pump systems were the design standard.
 These workhorses run 24/7, 365 days a year, regardless of the system demand in the building.
 This results in wasted energy and unnecessary wear on the pumps and piping.
-With smaller flow demands today, older pumps still in service are grossly over-sized making them much less energy efficient.
+With smaller flow demands today, older pumps still in service are grossly oversized, making them much less energy-efficient.

 A PRV is a mechanical device used to reduce the pump pressure to the pressure required for the building.
 This is the equivalent of driving a car by flooring the gas pedal and using the brake to control the vehicle’s speed.
 No one would even think to drive their car this way, but until Variable Frequency Drives (VFD) and improved controls, the PRV was the best method of pressure control for booster systems.

 The application of VFDs and Control Systems to booster pumps have transformed them from dumb workhorses to finely tuned Controls Packages.
 A VFD and Controller combined with Vertical Multi-Stage Pumps will only operate pumps at the speed required to maintain a constant pressure in the building.
 Operating a pump at a reduced speed for partial load demands creates massive energy savings.
 Due to affinity laws, power is proportional to the cube of pump speed.
 This means a 20% reduction in speed is not a 20% reduction in power consumption; it is a 48% reduction in power!